Steve Jobs once said, "It doesn't make sense to hire smart people and tell them what to do; we hire smart people so they

-Employee feedback is one medium through which you can provide an opportunity for your employees to involve themselves in organisational decisions.
+Employee feedback is one medium through which you can provide an opportunity for your employees to involve themselves in organizational decisions.
 This will help you to understand the necessary changes which they want so that they can perform well.

 5. Innovative Thinking:

-When there is active involvement of employees in your executive meetings, you will be able to keep them in a loop.
-A loop where they will be constantly updated about the developments and the necessary steps taken by the organisation for a better bottom line.
+When your employees' are actively involved in your executive meetings, you will be able to keep them in a loop.
+A loop where they will be constantly updated about the developments and the necessary steps taken by the organization for a better bottom line.

-Thus, as an employer, you should give your employees the liberty and space to come up with new thoughts so that they can keep you in the competitive edge.
-And also provide you with new ideas which can effect the organisation in a positive manner.
+Thus, as an employer, you should give your employees the liberty and space to come up with new thoughts so that they can keep you on a competitive edge.
+And also provide you with new ideas that can affect the organization in a positive manner.

 6. Managing Change Better:

 As an employer, you have to be open to change and accept the challenges that come with it.
 In today’s competitive and dynamic environment you have to be unique and which will keep you in the upper hand.
-And the organisation that adapts to changes quickly are likely to be front runners.
+And the organization that adapts to changes quickly are likely to be front runners.

 When you involve employees in important company issues, you open yourselves to new ideas and views.
 It helps you to foresee future changes and deal with it better when the time comes.
 You get to know everyone's perspectives and it gives you a broader sense of vision that benefits everyone.

 Rather than discarding the change, involving employees in decision-making will help you in welcoming it.

 Summing it Up:

-I hope the above listing gives you insights on employee involvement and why it's important for every organisation.
+I hope the above listing gives you insights on employee involvement and why it's important for every organization.

 The world of business is taking a shift and therefore, it is very critical to understand how taking some effective measures and adapting your culture with time can be a wise choice.

 And one such choice is employee involvement.

 Therefore, involve your employees and build a work culture of collaborative workforce for better growth and success.